jfo/blog/source/drafts/sild1.md

-If I try to run ```print_list(a_cell)``` though, this dies, because though it succeeds in passing the first  two cells through the function, when it tries to dereference the null pointer (`0x0`) that the second cell is still pointing to,it blows up.
-I can fix this for now by wrapping that recursive call in a check:
+If I try to run ```print_list(a_cell)``` though, this dies, because though it succeeds in passing the first  two cells through the function, when it tries to dereference the null pointer (`0x0`) that the second cell is still pointing to, it blows up.
+I can fix this for now by wrapping that recursive call in a null pointer check:

 ```c
 void print_list(struct Cell car) {